-- Employees and guests must wear masks
+- Employees and guests must wear masks.

-- Enhanced cleaning throughout the facility
+- Enhanced cleaning is performed throughout the facility.

 Another major stipulation upon reopening was that poker rooms could not operate due to players handling cards and chips.
 The plan at that time was to continually monitor and adjust according to guidance from the CDC and the Pennsylvania Department of Health.

 Poker rooms in PA

 Poker players have taken to Twitter, email and even picked up the phone to ask when live poker rooms in Pennsylvania will reopen.